idaholab/moose/framework/doc/content/syntax/Debug/index.md

 ## Viewing objects created by an applications

 Numerous applications will use [Actions](actions/Action.md) to simplify the user input.
-This reduces opportunities for mistakes in an input, but has the inconvenient of hiding part of the simulation setup.
+This reduces opportunities for mistakes in an input, but has the inconvenience of hiding part of the simulation setup.
 The [!param](/Debug/show_actions) will, for most objects, list the objects created by an action.
 The `Debug` system also offers several summaries of objects:

 - [!param](/Debug/show_material_props) for material properties, created on elements, neighbors and sides